Sexing Cannabis Plants

 Sexing Cannabis in the Flowering Stage

-Many strains will not show their sex in the vegetative stage or until they are a few weeks into flower so be patient.
-Female plants will display gorgeous calyxes that will come to a point and surround two pistil hairs that will emerge from within.
-In the flowering stage, males will display staminate flowers at the same node sites as females would show pistillate flowers.
-Staminate male calyxes will appear and form around the stamens where pollen is produced inside.
-These stamens are often referred to as bananas because they have a similar look to a bundle of bananas hanging off the plant.
-Males will show one or two balls commonly before they emerge into staminate calyxes.
-With the proper knowledge and practice, you will quickly be able to identify the sex of your cannabis plants and work confidently as you move from one pheno hunt to the next.
+Many strains will not show their sex until they are a few weeks into flowering, so please be patient.
+Female plants will display calyxes that will come to a point and surround two pistil hairs that will emerge from within.
+In the flowering stage, males will display staminate flowers at the same node sites that females form pistillate flowers.
+Staminate male calyxes will appear around the stamens, where pollen is produced.
+These stamens are often referred to as bananas because they look like a bundle of bananas hanging off the plant.
+Males will commonly show one or two balls before they emerge into staminate calyxes.
+With proper knowledge and practice, you will be able to identify the sex of your cannabis plants quickly and easily.